Press & Media

 Founded in 1972, the Vermont Institute of Natural Science (VINS) is a nonprofit environmental education organization based in Quechee, Vermont.
 VINS' mission is to motivate individuals and communities to care for the environment through education, research and avian wildlife rehabilitation.

-The VINS Nature Center serves as the center of VINS' organizational operations, a resource for Vermont and New Hampshire residents, and a destination for tourists to the region.
-The 47-acre campus features interpretive nature trails, exhibit spaces, an adventure playscape, classrooms and state-of-the-art raptor enclosures.
+The VINS Nature Center offers an unforgettable family experience in nature.
+Situated on 47-acres in Quechee, VT, the Nature Center serves as the center of VINS' organizational operations, a resource for Vermont and New Hampshire residents, and a destination for tourists to the region.

 The VINS Forest Canopy Walk complements VINS’ mission and enhances its world-class environmental education for visitors.
 Designed so people of all levels of ability can enjoy it, this new feature offers every generation a new perspective and way to experience the beauty of the landscape.